mlabuda2/nf-tower-docs/docs/compute-envs/overview.md

 - The **Enable GPUs** setting alone does not cause GPU instances to deploy in your compute environment.
 You must still specify GPU-enabled instance types in the **Advanced options > Instance types** field.

+- The **Enable GPUs** setting causes Tower Forge to specify the most current [AWS-recommended GPU-optimized ECS AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) as the EC2 fleet AMI when creating the compute environment.

+- This setting can be overridden by **AMI ID** in the advanced options.

 - The NVIDIA Container Runtime uses [environment variables](https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec) in container images to specify a GPU accelerated container.
 These variables should be included in the [`containerOptions`](https://www.nextflow.io/docs/latest/process.html#process-containeroptions) directive for each GPU-dependent process in your Nextflow script.
 For example:

 ```